-*All the plans mentioned above offer full English support, are shipped worldwide or are available for pick up at major airports in Japan.
-Do keep in mind that these are only a handful of the available plans at each MVNO.
-Check out their websites for other flexible prepaid plans and visitor SIM cards.
+*All the plans mentioned above offer full English support, are shipped worldwide, or are available for pick up at major airports in Japan.
+Remember that these are only a handful of the available plans at each MVNO.
+Check out their websites for other Japan travel sim cards and flexible plans for short-term travelers.

 How much data will I need?

-iPhone users can track how much data you have used by going to Settings > Cellular > Current Period.
-There’s an option to reset it to track it by weekly or monthly amounts.
+iPhone users can track how much data they have used by going to Settings > Cellular > Current Period.
+There’s an option to reset it to follow it by weekly or monthly amounts.

 Android users can do the same by going to Settings > Data usage.
 Some devices allow users to check by specific dates.

 Network compatibility.
-Make sure to check that the unlocked phone you bring from your country is supported by the radio frequency bands used in Japan.
+Ensure that the unlocked phone you bring from your country is supported by the radio frequency bands used in Japan.
 This is explained in more detail at the bottom of this guide.

+Apps such as WhatsApp, Skype, or Tango are free and allow you to call, video chat, and message via an internet connection.
 Download a VOIP application before traveling to Japan.
-Apps such as WhatsApp, Skype or Tango are completely free and allow you to call, video chat and message via an internet connection.
-Also it’s important to let your family and friends know that you’ll be only reachable through that application, as regular phone calls will not be able to come through.
+Also, it’s essential to let your family and friends know that you’ll be only reachable through that application, as regular phone calls will not be able to come through.

 Some SIM cards require a PIN.
-SIM cards sometimes come ‘locked’, and can only be unlocked with a PIN that’s written on the packaging the SIM card came in.
+SIM cards sometimes come ‘locked’ and can only be unlocked with a PIN written on the packaging the SIM card came in.
 Don’t throw the packaging away!
-SIM cards that are locked usually need the PIN everytime the phone is restarted.
+Locked SIM cards usually need the PIN every time the phone is restarted.
 It’s best to keep it safe in your wallet.

 Where to buy a Short Term Japanese SIM Card?